GuillaumeRossolini/rpi-home/README.md

 The services I like to have at home are:
 - an ad blocker that isn't intrusive and also works for my guests, like the *Pi-Hole*;
-- an AirPlay receiver on my Hi-Fi speakers, like *Shairport-Sync*;
+- an AirPlay receiver on my Hi-Fi speakers, like *Shairport Sync*;

 # First time set up for your computer